-Kefalonia, must-see information
+Visiting Kefalonia, essential information

 © Virginie W.

-Kefalonia in Greek, is the largest of the Ionian islands at 780 km2.
+Cephalonia, or Kefalonia in Greek, is the largest of the Ionian islands at 780 km2.
 To visit it, you’ll need several days, ideally 4 or 5.
 Indeed, journey times are quite long to link north to south (around 1h45 from Skala to Fiskardo) and east to west (at least 1 hour to cross the 2 parts of the island).
-Here, Kefalonia, must-see information.
+Here are a few information and tips to help you prepare your stay on Kefalonia and find your ideal base for exploring the island: where to go, how to get around, where to sleep, where to eat, what to see… We tell you essential information you need to know about visiting Cephalonia-Kefalonia in Greece!

-How do I get there?
+How do I get to Kefalonia?

 By plane